Senior Onboarding and Registration - SOAR

 The orientation is fully online and takes about 45 minutes to complete.
 Have your W# ready to receive credit for completing the online orientation.

-All students have the right to register for transfer-level English and Math classes and are encouraged to do so in their first semester of college.
-Learn more about English & Math course sequences at Chabot.
+All students have the right to register for transfer-level English and Math classes and are encouraged to complete transfer level courses in the first semester of college.

 Option 6A: Apply to a Learning Community